What is it?

 - Warfarin (Coumadin)

-- Warfarin (Coumadin) is used to slow blood clotting.
-Rose hip contains vitamin C. Large amounts of vitamin C might decrease the effectiveness of warfarin (Coumadin).
-Decreasing the effectiveness of warfarin (Coumadin) might increase the chance of clotting.
+- Warfarin is used to slow blood clotting.
+Rose hip contains vitamin C. Large amounts of vitamin C might decrease the effects of warfarin.
+Decreasing the effects of warfarin might increase the risk of clotting.
 Be sure to have your blood checked regularly.
-The dose of your warfarin (Coumadin) might need to be changed.
+The dose of your warfarin might need to be changed.